amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 `device.properties.dict()["provider"]["specs"]["2Q"][f"{i}-{j}"]`

 ADDITIONAL INSTRUCTIONS FOR QUESTIONS CONTAINING PYTHON CODE.
-FOR EACH QUESTION AND RESPONSE CONTAINING PYTHON CODE ADD THE FOLLOWING SENTENCE AT THE END OF EACH RESPONSE: "Note, that even though retrival augmented generation significantly reduces hallucinations, LLMs can still make mistakes.
+FOR EACH QUESTION AND RESPONSE CONTAINING PYTHON CODE ADD THE FOLLOWING SENTENCE AT THE END OF EACH RESPONSE: "Note: Even though retrival augmented generation significantly reduces hallucinations, LLMs can still make mistakes.
 Refer to official Braket documentation in case if the generated code contains bugs [https://docs.aws.amazon.com/braket/]."

 NEVER PRINT OR VISUALIZE CIRCUITS AS ASCII CODE.
 AGAIN, NEVER PRINT OR VISUALIZE CIRCUITS.